cardonabits/haxo-hw/docs/manual/manual.md

 ![](./images/command_mode_scroll_1,jpg)

-* to scroll faster use the +10 and -10 keys
+* to scroll faster, press the L2 key with the up or down keys:  this will advance 10 sounds at a time

 ![](./images/command_mode_scroll_10,jpg)